yuchdev/Articles/articles/personal/sol-invictus-10.md

 He even turned green.
 How I love provoking him.

 "Greta is not important here at all, how can't you understand.
 She may be the most sincere and kind being in the world, or she may be a 3D printout of a National Socialist poster, or she may not being at all.
 From the moment when the oligarchy puts on her disguise, it makes no sense talking  about her anymore.
 The woke-bijouterie is colorful feathers sticking out of the ass of the world's Brangelina Gates, crawling along the red carpet for another billion.
-It's just a new mask of Satan, which, just like the Guy Fawkes mask, all the world's morons immediately start wearing.
+It's just a new mask of Satan, which, just like the Guy Fawkes mask, immediately being worn by all the world's morons.
+You didn't have this even under Stalin.
 We are the new serfs, that's what…

 The former European serf, Frank said, could not leave his village, but he could think whatever he wanted.
 A modern American serf can travel all over the world and even fly into space if he has money, but his consciousness at the same time must run on a short leash around several pegs driven in by corporate media – "narrative shapers".